1. Home

 Swedish Minister for Justice Gunnar Strömmer

-This year’s symposium programme includes a wide range of seminars and knowledgeable speakers from a variety of countries and disciplines, addressing the main theme and the second theme, When children commit crime, as well as the recurring theme Contemporary criminology.
+As in previous years, this year’s symposium programme includes a wide range of seminars and knowledgeable speakers from a variety of countries and disciplines.

-I am certain that your days in Stockholm will be rewarding and inspiring and I wish you a very warm welcome to the 2024 Stockholm Criminology Symposium!
+I wish you all a very warm welcome to Stockholm and the 2025 Stockholm Criminology Symposium!

 Gunnar Strömmer